andrewferreira89/myprojects/README.md

 🎙️ Also, I'm part of a sports podcast!
 Check out my projects and tune in to our sports conversations.(Audio in Portuguese)[Vozes do Desporto](https://www.youtube.com/channel/UCiFfMWNpZFjfY_jVY17SaKQ)

-🌐 Let's connect and explore the endless possibilities of data analysis together! 📊
+🌐 Let's connect and share our passion for both data and sports! 📊⚽🏀